rajatgupta24/website-2/src/content/docs/configure/workspaces/workspace-image.md

 While it is recommended to extend one of the <a href="https://hub.docker.com/u/gitpod/" target="_blank">Gitpod-provided base images</a> for custom Dockerfiles to ensure the image has the required dependencies for a workspace, it is possible to configure a Dockerfile with a public (Debian/Ubuntu-based) image as its base.

-There are some requirements though for a public base image to work properly as a workspace.
-See the below Dockerfile as a reference.
-For instance, you'll need to set up the `gitpod` user with the right UID, and install `git` to enable your configured dotfiles for the workspace.
+There are some requirements for a public base image to work properly as a workspace.
+For example, you'll need to set up the `gitpod` user with the right UID, and install `git` to ensure your workspace can start.
+See the below Dockerfiles as a reference.

+#### Ubuntu

 ```dockerfile
 FROM ubuntu:latest